colejarczyk/doc/api/customer.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *token = abcde* is an example value.
-Your value can be different.
+Your value may be different.
     For testing, the value can be checked in the database, table ``ol_user``, field ``action_token``.

 Example Response